The factorial growth of topological recursion: Introduction

 Regarding the optimality of our upper bounds, we have not attempted (and it seems rather difficult with our method) to derive upper bounds with a completely optimal exponential growth rate (the constants $\ms{A}$ in \cref{sec:proof}).
 Power-law factors like $g^{\varkappa}$ have been ignored, sometimes at the cost of increasing the exponential growth rate and the constant prefactor.
 Besides, when there are several ramification points, the bounds we use are rather crude and the method may be improved by analysing directly the sum over stable graphs that expresses $F_{g;\alpha_1,\ldots,\alpha_n}$ in terms of amplitudes of spectral curves with a single ramification point.
 Accordingly, the constant prefactor we obtain (the constant $\ms{S}$ in \cref{sec:proof}) has little significance.
 Nonetheless, the value of the constant $\ms{A}$ provides a lower bound for the absolute value of the closest singularity to the origin in the Borel plane of the corresponding $n$-point function.

-It is worth mentioning that, if exact asymptotics and matching uniform upper bounds were known for the Painlev\'e~I amplitudes, this would slightly improve our \cref{lemma:bound:PI,lem:bound:sums:PI} and thus the upper bounds for general spectral curves.
-At present, only the exact asymptotics of the Painlev\'e~I free energies are known, thanks to the work of Kapaev \cite{Kap04}.
-We show in \cref{sec:PIfree} that the upper bound we obtained is not far from the exact asymptotics.
-In passing, we note that Kapaev's formula yields exact large genus asymptotics for the intersection numbers $\braket{ \tau_2^{3g - 3} }_g$ (\cref{prop:asym:tau:2}), which is not covered by Aggarwal's result \cite{Agg21}.
+It is worth mentioning that, if an optimal upper bound for the Painlev\'e~I general $n$-point correlators were known, this would slightly improve our \cref{lemma:bound:PI,lem:bound:sums:PI} and thus the upper bounds for general spectral curves.
+Currently, this is only known in the form of an asymptotic equivalence for the Painlev\'e~I free energies (i.e. $0$-point correlators) due to the work of Kapaev \cite{Kap04} for the leading asymptotic expansion, with subleading asymptotic transseries addressed in \cite{GIKM12,ASV12,BSSV23}.
+We show in \cref{sec:PIfree} that the upper bound we obtained is not far from the asymptotic equivalent in this case.

 To conclude, our method could be adapted to treat irregular spectral curves if one had a sufficiently good uniform upper bound for the intersection numbers

 where $\Theta_{g,n}$ is Norbury's class \cite{Nor23,CGG}.
 This would be the analogue for the $\Theta$ class of the uniform bound \eqref{eq:Agg:upper} proved in \cite[Proposition 1.2]{Agg21}.
 However, new techniques would be needed to handle spectral curves with non-simple ramifications, such as intersections with Witten $r$-spin.
 Indeed, in this case, we do not know how to upper bound the associated amplitudes (corresponding to W-constraints rather than Virasoro constraints) by those of reference spectral curves, as the latter do not have constant sign.
 Note that the exact asymptotics of $\Theta$-class or Witten $r$-spin class intersections with $\psi$-classes found in \cite{EGGGL} would not be sufficient in either case, since we require uniform upper bounds instead.